 A preliminary inquiry by the Utilities Division uncovered agreements between Qwest and companies that sought to use portions of the Qwest network that staff believes should have been filed with the Commission.
-The Legal Division is examining interconnection agreements entered into by Qwest to determine whether Qwest is complying with the nondiscrimination and filing requirements of the 1996 Act.
+The Legal Division participated in a detailed examination into this issue and, in April 2004, the Commissioners ordered a record \$20 million in fines, penalties and credits to competitors.

-The Division also assisted the Commission and Staff in the commencement of some important investigations and rulemaking proceedings designed to protect the interests of consumers.
-Rules aimed at protecting consumers from unauthorized changes to their telecommunications provider or billing for unordered services -- deceptive practices known as slamming and cramming -- were transmitted to the Attorney General for review in December 2002.
+The Division also assisted the Commission and Staff in rulemaking proceedings designed to protect the interests of consumers.
+Rules aimed at protecting consumers from unauthorized changes to their telecommunications provider or billing for unordered services -deceptive practices known as slamming and cramming -- were transmitted to the Attorney General for review in December 2002 but were later rejected.
+Efforts continued in FY 2003-04 to refine the rules but still provide enforceable protections for wireless and wireline customers.
 The Legal staff continues to examine privacy issues related to the handling of customer proprietary network information (CPNI).

 The Commission is also engaged in a series of proceedings related to the restructuring of the electric industry.
-This process continued during FY 2002-03.
-The Legal Division has been involved in this process at every stage.
-Adoptions of the original rules, each subsequent amendment have resulted in litigation in state courts.
 In August 2002, the Commissioners eliminated the requirement that utilities divest their generating resources after careful examination revealed possibilities that the market could be manipulated through such a structure.
-The Commission approved the launch of competitive solicitations for wholesale electricity in February 2003.
+The Commission approved the launch of competitive solicitations for wholesale electricity in February